Driver loses control of car and slams into Miramar home, leaving it uninhabitable

 Investigators said the driver of a Toyota sedan lost control and crashed into the home.

-Luckily, no one was inside the house or the vehicle were injured.
+Luckily, no one was inside the house or the vehicle was injured.

+Electricians visited the home on Tuesday to assess the damage.
+The homeowner slept in her car in the driveway.

+“I been out here all night watching over my house,” said homeowner Shantaria Miller.
+“I can’t leave it open, you know.
+I’m really in shock right now.
+I just don’t, I don’t know what to do right now.
+I’m just trying to breathe.”

-The significant structural damage means resident Shantaria Miller and the rest of her family will have to rest their heads elsewhere for the time being.
+The significant structural damage means Miller and the rest of her family will have to rest their heads elsewhere for the time being.

 “I don’t even know what to do right now, like, I’m really speechless,” said Miller.